laravel/docs/cashier-paddle.md

     CASHIER_CURRENCY_LOCALE=nl_BE

 > {note} In order to use locales other than `en`, ensure the `ext-intl` PHP extension is installed and configured on your server.

+<a name="overriding-default-models"></a>
+### Overriding Default Models

+You are free to extend the models used internally by Cashier by defining your own model and extending the corresponding Cashier model:

+    use Laravel\Paddle\Subscription as CashierSubscription;

+    class Subscription extends CashierSubscription
+    {
+        // ...
+    }

+After defining your model, you may instruct Cashier to use your custom model via the `Laravel\Paddle\Cashier` class.
+Typically, you should inform Cashier about your custom models in the `boot` method of your application's `App\Providers\AppServiceProvider` class:

+    use App\Models\Cashier\Receipt;
+    use App\Models\Cashier\Subscription;

+    /**
+     * Bootstrap any application services.
+     *
+     * @return void
+     */
+    public function boot()
+    {
+        Cashier::useReceiptModel(Receipt::class);
+        Cashier::useSubscriptionModel(Subscription::class);
+    }

 <a name="core-concepts"></a>
 ## Core Concepts